syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 ## Hue

-Hue is used to changes the overall color tone of the image by shifting the color spectrum.
-The value of hue effect ranges from -1 to 1 and the default value is 0.
+Hue is used to change the overall color tone of the image by shifting the color spectrum.
+The value of the hue effect ranges from -1 to 1, and the default value is 0.

 {% highlight C# %}